Former big league manager, coach, catcher Pat Corrales dies at 82

 The Los Angeles Dodgers said Corrales died of natural causes Sunday night at his home in the north Georgia mountains.
 He had served as a special assistant to the team's general manager since 2012.

 Corrales was fired by the Phillies in 1983, even though the team was tied for first place in the NL East.
-General manager Paul Owens replaced Corrales and guided the Phillies to the World Series, where they lost to the Baltimore Orioles in five games.
+General manager Paul Owens moved to the dugout and guided the Phillies to the World Series, where they lost to the Baltimore Orioles in five games.

+"Over the course of a baseball career that spanned more than six decades as a player, coach, manager and executive, Pat became a well-respected baseball lifer," the Phillies said in a statement posted to X, the social media site formerly known as Twitter.
+"Out heartfelt condolences go out to Pat's family and all those who were fortunate to know him."

 Corrales' managed the Rangers for two full seasons after his one-game interim stint, finishing with a record of 160-164 in Arlington.